filipe-maia/flatcam/README.md

 NotImplementedError: Sub-geometries may have coordinate sequences, but multi-part geometries do not
 ```

-TODO: This error happens sometimes while starting flatcam, but application doesn't seem to bug out, so this is a minor bug.
+TODO: This error happens sometimes while starting FlatCAM, but application doesn't seem to bug out, so this is a minor bug.
 ```
 C:\flatcam>py flatcam
 C:\flatcam\FlatCAMApp.py:789: SyntaxWarning: invalid escape sequence '\ '